xma711/notebook/database/relational_database/postgres/README.md

 You are connected to database "postgres" as user "postgres" via socket in "/var/run/postgresql" at port "5432".
 ```

-grant datease to a role
+grant database to a role
 ------------------------------------

 Sudo -i -u postgres # linux terminal goes to this user